Oats87/docs/content/rancher/v2.x/en/quick-start-guide/deployment/_index.md

 The following are the current guides for provisioning Rancher Server and a cluster:

+- [Amazon AWS Quick Start](./amazon-aws-qs) - We provide you with an Amazon-specific Terraform configuration file that completely automates the set up of the Rancher Server and registers a cluster for you to get started with.

 - [DigitalOcean Quick Start](./digital-ocean-qs) - We provide you with a Terraform configuration file that completely automates the set up of the Rancher Server and registers a cluster for you to get started with.

 - [Vagrant Quick Start](./quickstart-vagrant) - We provide you with a Vagrant configuration that again completely automates the set up of the Rancher Server and registers a cluster for you to get started with.